ICME-India/MicroSim/Using_MicroSim_with_singularity_container.md

 7. Running MicroSim from terminal:

+* To open the GUI

+  > python MicroSim.py

-* Go to the Grand potential solver directory
+* To run the Grand potential solver, go to directory

   > cd Grand_potential_Finite_difference_2D_MPI